Positive maps and extendibility hierarchies from copositive matrices: Introduction

-The paper is organized as follows. \cref{sec:preliminaries} establishes our notation and reviews the necessary preliminaries on matrix cones and positive maps. \cref{sec:COPCP} introduces the central object of study, the pairwise copositive cone $\COPCP_n$, and proves its duality with $\PCP_n$ as well as some other basic properties. \cref{sec:positivity} establishes the main constructive theorem linking the $\COPCP_n$ cone to $\COP_n$, hence providing a characterization of positivity for large classed of (C)DUC linear maps. \cref{sec:decomposability} develops the analogous theory for the pairwise decomposable cone $\PDEC_n$. \cref{sec:graphs} applies this framework to define the graph-based maps and determines the exact positivity and decomposability thresholds; we also specialize this analysis to the case of strongly regular graphs.
-In \cref{sec:sos-hierarchies} we put forward the remarkable connection between hierarchies of quantum state extendibility and hierarchies of sum-of-squares programs for membership in the $\COP_n$ cone.
-Finally, in \cref{sec:XJ} we discuss Markov-Choi linear maps and their positivity properties.
+The paper is organized as follows. \cref{sec:preliminaries} establishes our notation and reviews the necessary preliminaries on matrix cones and positive maps. \cref{sec:COPCP} introduces the central object of study, the pairwise copositive cone $\COPCP_n$, and proves its duality with $\PCP_n$ as well as some other basic properties. \cref{sec:positivity} establishes the main constructive theorem linking the $\COPCP_n$ cone to $\COP_n$, hence providing a characterization of positivity for large classed of (C)DUC linear maps. \cref{sec:decomposability} develops the analogous theory for the pairwise decomposable cone $\PDEC_n$.
+In \cref{sec:XJ} we discuss Markov-Choi linear maps and their positivity properties. \cref{sec:graphs} applies this framework to define the graph-based maps and determines the exact positivity and decomposability thresholds; we also specialize this analysis to the case of strongly regular graphs.
+Finally, in \cref{sec:sos-hierarchies} we put forward the remarkable connection between hierarchies of quantum state extendibility and hierarchies of sum-of-squares programs for membership in the $\COP_n$ cone.